-By now you should be pretty aware of the importance of being active, of having a regular exercising routine.
-But are you really meeting the basic requirements of activity?
+By now, most people are aware of the importance of being active and having a regular exercising routine.
+But are you meeting the Physical Activity Guidelines to maintain good health?

-- Aerobic activity of moderate intensity for at least 150 minutes a week — that’s 5 thirty-minute sessions of moderate cardio
+- Adults should engage in aerobic activity of moderate intensity for at least 150 minutes a week – that is 5 x 30-minute sessions of moderate cardio per week

-- Or aerobic activity of vigorous intensity for 75 minutes a week — that’s 3 twenty-five minute sessions of intense cardio
+- Or aerobic activity of vigorous intensity for 75 minutes a week – that’s 3 x 20-five minute sessions of intense cardio

 - Plus, 2 days of muscle strengthening a week

-- Children and adolescents should be physically engaged for at least 60 minutes a day, aerobically for at least 3 days a week and the same for muscle strengthening activities.
+- Children and adolescents should be physically engaged for at least 60 minutes a day, aerobically for at least 3 days a week as well as for muscle strengthening activities.